-That’s why WaterNow is launching the Stimulus for $ustainability Toolkit -- a resource for local water leaders, and their customers and partners, as they reach out to Members of Congress about expanding federal stimulus and water infrastructure funding to sustainable, climate resilient localized solutions.
+WaterNow’s Stimulus for $ustainability Toolkit equips local water leaders, and their customers and partners, with resources they need to reach out to Members of Congress about expanding federal water infrastructure funding to include sustainable, climate resilient localized solutions.
 Connecting with Senators and Congressional Representatives can make all the difference in obtaining federal support for local water utilities.
-Take advantage of the Stimulus for $ustainability Toolkit to add your voice and build on the growing momentum for flexible federal funding.

 To support written outreach to your Senators and Members of Congress, WaterNow has developed the Stimulus for $ustainability template outreach letter – download it here.

 Use this database to check whether your Senator or Member of Congress serves on the Senate Environment and Public Works Transportation and Infrastructure Subcommittee, the House Transportation and Infrastructure Committee, the House Ways and Means Committee, or the Senate Finance Committee, which are key to the water infrastructure discussion, and find Committee Members' contact/email information.
 A full Senate directory is available here.
 A full House of Representatives directory is available here.
 Both directories are searchable by state.

 To support outreach to your Senators and Members of Congress over the phone, WaterNow has developed Stimulus for $ustainability suggested talking points: